robertsonmcclure/robertsonmcclure.github.io/_posts/2015-05-23-late-night-early-morning.md

 date: 2015-05-23
 ---

 Today began at 12:00am, just like every other day.
 Unlike every other day, I was not asleep in my bed at midnight.
-I was saying my goodbyes at Sam Clarke’s birthday party where I had been for the past 4 hours.
+I was saying my goodbyes at Sam Clark’s birthday party where I had been for the past 4 hours.
 Eventually I made it home, after 30 minutes of widely careening bicycle headlights and Twist and Shout by the Beatle’s.

 The morning came jarringly early as my alarm awoke me at exactly 5:30.
 Later in the day I found myself in a George Brown lecture hall listening to a volunteering from the Pan Am games give us the rundown of exactly what a Results Associate would do.
 I don’t normally nod off in class, but when I do, I drool on my shirt.
 I also had to foresight to sit next to the cutest girl in the room, which made my awakening all the more enjoyable for me.